Create Your First Policy

 --data @policy.json

-Using mode: audit makes this policy the active logic while still converting final deny outcomes
+Using source_groups[].mode: "audit" keeps the group active while converting deny outcomes for

 Verify That The Policy Became Active